-Independent Careers Adviser: Hannah Courtney Bennett
+Independent Careers Adviser: Mrs H Courtney-Bennett

 At TWGSB we are committed to the continuous development of our Careers Education Information Advice and Guidance (CEIAG) programme.
 We are proud to hold the full ‘Investors in Careers’ award.
 This is a nationally recognised quality award for the provision of CEIAG within an institution.
-The school regularly reviews its CEIAG offer against the 8 'Gatsby' benchmarks.
+The school regularly reviews its CEIAG offer against the eight 'Gatsby' benchmarks.
 We continue to build links with local employers, and are proud of our work and association with AXA-PPP amonst other organisations.
 We are a member of the West Kent Entrerprise Advisors Network.

 Our independent Careers Adviser visits the school on a regular basis to offer career interviews to students.

 Units of work during form time: Employability Skills, Being Enterprising, My Town, My Journey, and Employability Challenges.

 In the unit Employability Skills, pupils explore employability skills, qualities and values.
 In particular, they find out how employability skills, qualities and values translate into the workplace.
 They also practice and develop employability skills.

 Units of work during form time: The Work Generator, 21st Century Entrepreneurship, First Steps, The Ripple Effect and Taste and See.

 In the unit The Work Generator, pupils learn about the different employment sectors, types of jobs and how employment sectors often rely on each other.
 Pupils also explore familiar and unfamiliar jobs.
 Throughout each unit, there are several key questions, for example, what types of employment sectors are there in Tunbridge Wells and Kent?